Swift-sol/Cafe-Online-Store/README.md

 - `Online Order for users`

-- `Place to advertise what a company value`
+- `Place to advertise what our company value`

 - `Responsive and embed video link from Youtube`
 <br>